cassmastern/lers-sandbox/docs/sec_accss/visuals-for-the-sightless.md

 });
 ```

 ### Weaknesses in Current Script

-Here is what ChatGPT says about the script:
+Here is what our GenAI friends say about the script:

 * **Infinite polling risk**: setTimeout loop can run forever if SVG never appears.
 * **Metadata duplication**: `<title>`/`<desc>` inserted repeatedly if re-rendered.